-- navigate to: Content > Activation Keys - click New Activation Key
+- navigate to: Content > Activation Keys - click New Activation Key again. (i.e. this quantity is not a usage counter but a limit of actively registered content hosts)

 - Name: This required option is used to identify the activation key to command line tools, such as subscription-manager. - Content Host Limit: This option will control how many Content Hosts may be registered using the key.
 An "unlimited" value will not place any limits on usage.
 Specifying a quantity will limit the number of registered content hosts.